-That said, for many Americans who support President Trump the Wall seems to be a practical solution to a practical problem.
+That said, for many Americans who support President Trump the wall seems to be an appropriate, practical solution to a practical problem.
 All these would-be illegal immigrants accustomed to crossing a non secure border, all of a sudden will get a surprise: a physical a barrier that will prevent them to cross into the United States.

 Democrats say “No”

 Still, whatever the merits of a wall, given the hyper partisan climate in Washington, it is no surprise that the Democrats look at the very same “Wall Project” not as a policy issue to be discussed with the goal of reaching some agreement on a problem –border security—that should concern all elected leaders.
 None of that.
-If Trump wants “The Wall” –and he really does– then it seems to be the duty of all good Democrats to oppose it.
+If Trump wants “The Wall” –and he really does– then it seems to be the duty of all good Democrats to oppose it, as a matter of principle.

 And so we have had the sorry spectacle of a partial shutdown of the US Government, simply because the Democrats refused to include into spending bills $ 5.7 billion requested by Trump for the wall.
 Trump, in retaliation, refused to sign the bills.
-Without spending bills duly signed by the President, some government agencies had to close down, sending all employees home. hence the grotesque and shameful shutdown.
+Without spending bills duly signed by the President, some government agencies had to close down, sending all employees home.
+Hence the grotesque and shameful shutdown.
 Think of this.
-The United States Government had to shut down for a public disagreement on whether or not to appropriate $ 5.7 billion, an amount of money that the US Federal Government spend in about 12 hours.
+The United States Government had to shut down on account of a heated disagreement on whether or not to appropriate $ 5.7 billion –an amount of money that the US Federal Government spends on average in about 12 hours.

 Democrats are winning, so far

 At this point the wall issue –always political in its essence– has become super political.
 Now it is basically all about brinkmanship.
 Who will blink first?
-Based on his own calculations, Trump had decided that it was politically advantageous for him to cause a major national disruption –the shutdown– by insisting that he would not sign any spending bills unless his demand for at least $ 5.7 billion for the wall was met in full.
+Based on his own calculations, Trump had decided that it was politically advantageous for him to cause a major national disruption –the US Government shutdown– by insisting that he would not sign any spending bills unless his demand for at least $ 5.7 billion for the wall was met in full.